nitzan/uxebu.com/content/index.md

 Address & Phone
 ===============

-uxebu was founded in 2008 and based in Munich, Amsterdam and Palo Alto
+uxebu was founded in 2008 and is based in Munich, Amsterdam and Palo Alto.

 **uxebu Consulting Ltd. & Co.
 KG**
 Richard-Strauss-Str.
 21